envisioning/vocab/vocab/hpc-high-performance-compute.md

 ---
 category: IMPL, ARCH
+generality:
+- 0.857
+- 0.834
+- 0.811
+- 0.788
+- 0.765
+- 0.742
+- 0.719
 slug: hpc
 summary: A practice of aggregating computing power in a way that delivers significantly higher performance than an average desktop or workstation.
 title: HPC (High Performance Compute)
 ---